0Sujal/Create-Mint-and-Transfer-Token-over-Local-Hardhat-/README.md

 Sujal Dua 21BCS5327@cuchd.in

 License
-This project is licensed under the Vinay Kumar License - see the LICENSE.md file for details
+This project is licensed under the Sujal Dua License - see the LICENSE.md file for details